NionCDT/NionCDT/README.md

 **`Backend Developer`**

-                I am an aspiring backend developer passionate about building robust, scalable, and efficient server-side applications.
-I work with databases, APIs, and backend frameworks to power modern web applications.
+                Aspiring backend developer with a strong foundation in building robust, scalable, and efficient server-side applications.
+Skilled in working with databases, APIs, and backend frameworks to develop secure and high-performing web systems.
+Passionate about applying technical expertise to real-world projects and continuously improving through hands-on experience.

    <p align="left">